FredHutch/gimap/paper_SOedit.md

 # Acknowledgements

 This work is funded by NCI grant R01CA262556 and the Translational Data Science IRC of Fred Hutchinson Cancer Center.
+SO is a Washington Research Foundation postdoctoral fellow.

 # References